twigphp/Twig/doc/templates.rst

 Variables
 ---------

-The application passes variables to the templates for manipulation in the template.
-Variables may have attributes or elements you can access, too.
-The visual representation of a variable depends heavily on the application providing it.
+Twig templates have access to variables provided by the PHP application and variables created in templates via the :doc:`set <tags/set>` tag.
+These variables can be manipulated and displayed in the template.

 Use a dot (``.``) to access attributes of a variable (methods or properties of a PHP object, or items of a PHP array):

 .. code-block:: twig

-    {{ foo.bar }}
+    {{ user.name }}

 .. note::